cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 - security
 - labels

-Some of the above changes have been backported to 1.20.3 and 1.19.5, as detailed below.
-Most of the changes will affect new PostgreSQL clusters only.

 !!!
 Warning
     Please read carefully the list of changes below, and how to modify the `Cluster` manifests to retain the existing behavior if you don't want to